How did I begin this journey?

 That was the day I discovered myself- my EPIPHANY if you would call it that.

 I’ve not given myself 2 years or 5 years from now to achieve a certain goal.
 Because this journey is for the rest of my life.

 A complete lifestyle change was in order.
-I still enjoy the occassional social events and have fun.
+I still enjoy the occasional social events and have fun.
 But, I never give up on my journey to health.
-I never forget why I started at the first place.
+I never forget why I started in the first place.